kasteway/Decision_Trees/README.md

 ---

+## When Does the Splitting Stop?

+Determining when to stop splitting the nodes is crucial to avoid overfitting.

+- Pure Node:
+   - When a leafe node is 100% of one class.

+- Increase in Impurity:
+   - Stop splitting if the split does not decrease the impurity significantly.

+- Maximum Depth:
+   - Pre-set a maximum depth of the tree.
+Once this depth is reached, the tree stops growing.

+- Minimum Samples for a Split:
+   - Specify the minimum number of samples that a node must have to consider a split.
+If the number of samples is below this threshold, the node is not split.

+- Minimum Samples per Leaf Node:
+   - Set the minimum number of samples that a leaf node must have.
+This ensures that each leaf has a sufficient number of instances.

+- Pruning:
+   - After building a large tree, prune it back by removing branches that provide little predictive power.
+This can be done using techniques like cost complexity pruning (also known as weakest link pruning).

+---
 ## How Does a Decision Tree Choose What Feature to Split On at Each Node?

 Decision trees use a metric to choose the best feature to split on at each node.
 The goal is to find the feature and the split that will result in the most homogeneous sub-nodes (i.e., nodes with instances that are as similar as possible).